json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 - `AllowForReferenceTypes` - This will add `null` to the `type` keyword for reference types unless `[Nullable(false)]` is used.
 - `AllowForAllTypes` - This is a combination of the previous two and will add `null` to the type keyword for any type unless `[Nullable(false)]` is used.

-> This library [cannot detect](https://stackoverflow.com/a/62186551/878701) whether the consuming code has nullable reference types enabled.
+> This library was unable to [detect](https://stackoverflow.com/a/62186551/878701) whether the consuming code has nullable reference types enabled.
 Therefore all reference types are considered nullable.
 {: .prompt-info }

 > The library makes a distinction between nullable value types and reference types because value types must be explicitly nullable.
 This differs from reference types which are implicitly nullable, and there's not a way (via the type itself) to make a reference type non-nullable.